 Tiny attic spaces offer many ways to mount an antenna, with people sometimes mounting theirs:

 - On top of a mast attached to the floor

 - On a mast hanging from a wooden ceiling beam

 - Suspended from the ceiling via guy wires

 - On a wall bracket or short mast attached to a vertical wooden beam

 Choose the antenna’s location in the attic carefully, and leave a few extra centimeters of free space to ensure you can make spontaneous adjustments to the antenna’s position and orientation later.

 If possible, you should consider ways to test various potential placements of your antenna before definitively setting it up.

 You can place the antenna in a temporary position and orientation for testing purposes, before moving it again to a new position.

-A small, portable television is great for this; otherwise you can attach the coaxial cable to both your antenna and the TV below — just make sure the cable is of sufficient length to allow testing of various placements around the attic.
+A small, portable television (or even a laptop with a USB tuner) is great for this; otherwise you can attach the coaxial cable to both your antenna and the TV below — just make sure the cable is of sufficient length to allow testing of various placements around the attic.